All your questions about the BIKE. Can’t find the answer you’re looking for? Contact our bike team.

 Fundraising minimum requirement for any of the routes is $175 for riders 16 and older.
 Riders 15 and under are not required to raise $175 but are encouraged to raise funds for participating.

 Please note: Participants are required to show the minimum amount to participate on their personal pages.
-On teams, each rider on a team is required to raise the minimum to participate.
+On teams, each rider on a team is required to raise the minimum to participate by the event day on June 2nd.

-A non-refundable registration fee is required.
+This is a non-refundable registration fee and is required to participate.
 This fee helps cover administrative and operational costs for the Mattamy Homes Bike for Brain Health.

 Registration fees are not tax receiptable.